ResaleAI/receipt-components/README.md

 ### TODO

+Don't see a feature you want?
+Check the list below to see if it is being worked on, or [open an issue](https://github.com/ResaleAI/receipt-components/issues/new)

 - [x] update image package to correctly display images in html
 - [x] finish browser image package
-- [ ] create package just for types to reduce imported packages for plugin dev
 - [ ] create better way for passing objects as props automatically
-- [ ] create component option for just using function nodes
+- [x] create component option for just using function nodes
 - [x] fix col new line and scale thing
 - [x] nail down issues with text wrapping, scaling, and whatnot
 - [ ] write docs and wiki